SOME STORIES

 After observing Basile in movement and testing his balance, the observation was simple:

 This very common problem comes from a lack of inner stability.
-Basically, the skeleton is not supported enough, creating an imbalance in the muscles’ engagement.
-As a result, we compensate with excessive external force.
+Basically, the skeleton is not supported enough.
+Leading to imbalance.
+As a result, we compensate with an excess of external force.

-Consequences: lack of range-of-motion and fluidity in his movements.
+Consequences: lack of amplitude and fluidity in movements.

 Trick

 In the event of a problem of this type, it may prove useful to reduce the intensity of your effort.
-By doing so, it’s easier to observe an improvement in your performance.
+By doing so, it is easier to observe an improvement in your performance.

 You can use a scale of zero to ten to assess your strength.